controlplaneio-fluxcd/.github/profile/README.md

 ControlPlane offers a hardened, enterprise-grade distribution and support services for the CNCF-graduated [Flux project](https://www.cncf.io/projects/flux/).

-Connect with us at solutions@control-plane.io to explore how ControlPlane Enterprise for FluxCD aligns with your unique requirements.
+[Connect with us](https://control-plane.io/contact/?inquiry=fluxcd) to explore how ControlPlane Enterprise for Flux CD aligns with your unique requirements.
 Together, we'll develop and review a plan tailored to your challenges, goals, and budget.

 ### Enterprise Distribution